The Recession Real Estate Guide: Everything You Should Know

 If you’re asking yourself, “should I buy a house now or wait for the recession?” then the answer depends on your current financial status.
 You may be able to purchase properties at their cheapest during a recession.
 However, you need to be prepared for extremely high-interest rates.

-If financially capable, buying a property outright without taking on loans or a mortgage may be the soundest strategy.
+If financially capable, buying a property outright without taking on a loan or mortgage may be the soundest strategy.
 If only that were an option most real estate developers could afford.

 Learn about the 4 stages of the real estate cycle: